Deducteam/lambdapi/doc/commands.rst

 The BNF grammar of Lambdapi is in `syntax.bnf <https://raw.githubusercontent.com/Deducteam/lambdapi/master/docs/syntax.bnf>`__.

-In this section, we will illustrate the syntax of Lambdapi using examples.
-The first thing to note is that Lambdapi files are formed of a list of commands.
+Lambdapi files are formed of a list of commands.
 A command starts with a particular reserved keyword and ends with a semi-colon.

 One-line comments are introduced by ``//``: